danbev/learning-knative/README.md

 ```

 ##### namespaces
-Are used to isolate process from each other.
+Are used to isolate processes from each other.
 Each container will have its own
 namespace but it is also possible for multiple containers to be in the same
 namespace which is what the deployment unit of kubernetes is; the pod.